mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 {% endraw %}
 {% endhighlight %}

-Before creating the VM location I check if there is an existing VM running (assuming the VM location already exists and `csr_vm_overwrite` has been defined).
+Before creating the VM location I check if there is an existing VM running (assuming the VM location already exists and `wlc_vm_overwrite` has been defined).

 As the intention in this scenario is to overwrite an existing VM, we need to first stop the VM (if it is running) in order to remove the existing VM folder and files.